awchisholm/PythonHelloWorld/README.md

 6. In Spyder, press ```F5``` to run you Python program.

 7. If it works, you should see ```Hello World!``` being printed somewhere in the console of Spyder.

+Congratulations!
+You have successfully installed Python using Anaconda and run your first Python program.